jasonrichardsmith/sentry/README.md

 Hopefully [config loading will be improved](https://github.com/jasonrichardsmith/sentry/issues/2) in the near future.

-You can add e2e tests by adding a folder for your module in test-manifests, and aadding manifests named in the following convention.
+You can add e2e tests by adding a folder for your module in test-manifests, and adding manifests named in the following convention.

 ```
 description.expectation.yaml